Update: Google AdWords is now rebranded to Google ads and you won’t face any problem while accessing Google Keyword Planner tool.

 Over to You

-I have explained how to use google keyword planner without creating an ad campaign and find different metrics.
+I have explained how to use the Google keyword planner without creating an ad campaign and find different metrics.
 Please, share this post with your peers and if you have any query don’t forget to ask in the comment section.